remykarem/remykarem.github.io/books-src/networking-book/src/cloud-topology.md

 * the main route table (default), or
 * a **custom route table**

+## VPC peering

+A network connection between two VPCs.

+New routes should be added to the VPC's route table to specify which traffic should traverse the peering connection.

 ## Network ACL

 A Network ACL is associated with a subnet.